 - Skill Development: Cultivate workforce skills that complement AI, such as creativity, problem-solving, and domain expertise, along with hard skills like computer programming, data science, statistics, and machine learning.

 - Education Investment: Boost investment in STEM education and incorporate computer science into the standard curriculum in middle school to prepare children for future jobs.
+Young people are at the forefront of the technology revolution.
+Therefore, investing in their education is crucial for preparing them for the jobs of the future.

 - Vocational Training: Increase funding for vocational and technical training programs that prepare workers for careers in AI and related fields.